tristansetha/super-galactic-age-calculator/README.md

 ```

 ### To run tests:

-To run tests use command
+Update date-spec.js and
+Use command
 ```
 $ npm run test
 ```